Manviel/BlueberryMuffin/README.md

 # Web API Development with ASP.NET Core 8

 This project was bootstrapped with .NET Core.
+Code-First Workflow.

 ## Available Scripts